fanglingsu/vimb/index.md

 of vimb would be a breeze, if not we missed our target.

 ## latest features
+New setting `dark-mode`
+: These new settings enabled dark mode in the webview.

 New setting `geolocation`
 : Allows to 'always' or 'never' allow geolocation requests, or to be ask each time.